lambdablockchain/lambda-node/doc/test-networks.md

 Testnet3
 --------

-This is the historical testnet in Bitcoin Cash, maintained as a fork from BTC's testnet3 since 2017.
+This is the historical testnet in Lambda, maintained as a fork from BTC's testnet3 since 2017.
 It has grown substantially in size (2020/Oct/15: 44GB), in part due to scaling tests that deposited a number of 32MB blocks, and due to the resulting time to sync a test node from